Esteve Model 8 Classical Guitar

 Having been spoilt by owning some Godin classical guitars that are very well made and play flawlessly, I'm probably more critical of the Esteve Model 8 than perhaps others might be.
 But seriously, I can't get past that these guitars are claimed to be 'hand-made'.
 If true, the quality control should simply be better.

 With yet more research and a growing understanding ... yeah, that actually happens once in a while ...
 I note that the Model 8 is in the middle of the Esteve guitar range.
 That makes a few things fall in to place from a build quality perspective.
 The Model 8 is good, not great and still a long way from perfect.
-I'm assuming that you get 'perfect' from Esteve at around three times the price of the Model 8.
+I'm assuming here that you would get 'perfect' from Esteve, at around three times the price of the Model 8 ... ouch!

-Just FYI: Quite surprisingly, I have not been able to find any meaningful specifications for the Model 8 guitar and/or its components, even from the official Esteve web site.
+Just FYI: Quite surprisingly, I have not been able to find any meaningful specifications for the Model 8 guitar, even from the official Esteve web site.
+The Model 8's components (most of them and as of late 2022), are now detailed in the right hand side bar under the hero picture.
 The guitar did arrive in a standard sized classical guitar hard case and was an extremely snug fit, almost too large, that much I can say.
 While on my guitar rack, the model 8 body did appear ever so slightly larger than the Godin Presentation.
 If the guitar returns or I visit the owner again, I will get actual measurements (if it hasn't been sold).

 - Playability - 7 / 10